schemetrica/automating-data-delivery-odk-central/README.md

 API.
 Special-purpose steps are useful when a data source has unique characteristics.
 For example, CKAN is based on the concept of *datasets* that contain *resources* and uses an API key for authentication.
-The Kettle step library can be extended with community-developed plug-ins; the CKAN Writer step is a good example.
+The Kettle plug-in library can be extended with community-developed components; the CKAN Datastore Writer is a good example.

 <img src="https://github.com/schemetrica/automating-data-delivery-odk-central/raw/master/images/figure6a.png" width="85%">